 Both Source Sans Pro and Open Sans are typefaces intended to work well in user interfaces.
 Online newsletters and reports need clean, easy-to-read combinations that clearly define heading, subheading and body copy so readers can scan and identify what they want to read.

 Six Caps is a condensed and tight display font, ideal to use for a heading.
-Teamed with Archivo Narrow, this combination makes for a 60s retrospective styling.
-The clean distinction between the three styles means information will be communicated in order of importance.
+Teamed with Archivo Narrow, this font combination makes for a 60s retrospective styling.
+The clear distinction between the three styles means the information will be communicated in order of importance.

 Using a keyline or detail to create alignment between rows of text will form a stacking effect.
 This means your type will become well contained, a good technique to use for finer typefaces or small text.

-A sans serif combination – Anton is a reworking of a traditional advertising typeface so designed to capture the attention of an audience with its strong, geometric form.
+A sans serif font combination—Anton is a reworking of a traditional advertising typeface so designed to capture the attention of an audience with its strong, geometric form.
 To create more impact, it has been teamed with Open Sans Light for its contrasting visual qualities.

 Sacramento is a script font best saved for headings.
 Because of its embellished and connecting strokes, too many words become hard to read.
 The delicate form of this typeface pairs well with Montserrat Light, for their contrasting style but similar weight.